Hasse-Minkowski theorem for quadratic forms on groups

+represents $0$ if and only if it represents $0$ modulo all but finitely many prime numbers. \item An integral quadratic form

-Let $V$ denote all places on $\mathbb{Q}$ including $\infty$.
-The Hasse-Minkowski theorem (cf. \cite{H}) states that a quadratic form over $\mathbb{Q}$ represents $0$ if and only if it represents $0$ in $\mathbb{Q}_{v}$ for every $v \in V$.
-Since quadratic forms can be defined on any module over a commutative ring it is a natural question whether we can obtain an analogue of Hasse-Minkowski theorem provided our module is equipped with a system of reduction maps.
+represents $0$ if and only if it represents $0$ modulo every $l^{k}$, where $l$ is a prime number and $k$ is a nonnegative integer. \end{enumerate} \end{lem} Since quadratic forms can be defined on any module over a commutative ring, it is a natural question whether we can generalize Lemma \ref{2and3} to modules equipped with an appropriate system of reduction maps.
+In this paper, we establish such a generalization to groups satisfying the following simple abstract axiomatic setup.

-A perfect example of such module is the Mordell-Weil group of an elliptic curve over a number field.
-Observe that here not every place defines a reduction map since we have to exclude primes of bad reduction.
-Note however that the original Hasse-Minkowski theorem also has its stronger versions where some number of places can be omitted (see Proposition \ref{2and3}); our proofs depend on those results. \\

-The groups for which we prove Hasse-Minkowski theorem in this paper are the following Mordell-Weil type groups: \begin{enumerate} \item ${R}_{F,S}^{\times}$, $S$-units groups, where $F$ is a number field and $S$ is a finite set of ideals in the ring of integers ${R}_{F}$, \item $A(F)$, Mordell-Weil groups of abelian varieties over number fields $F$ with $\mathrm{End}_{\bar{F}} (A) = \mathbb{Z}$, \item $K_{2n+1}(F)$, $n>0$, odd algebraic $K$-theory groups. \end{enumerate} To deal with them it is enough for us to introduce the following abstract nonsense axiomatic setup:

-Let $B$ be an abelian group and $r_{v} \colon B \to B_{v}$ be an infinite family of groups homomorphisms whose targets $B_{v}$ are finite abelian groups.
-We will use the following notation:\\ \\ We impose the following two assumptions on the family $r_{v} \colon B \to B_{v}$:\\
+Let $\G$ be an abelian group whose torsion subgroup $\G_{\mathrm{tors}}$ has finite exponent.
+Let $r_{v} \colon \G \to \G_{v}$ be a family of group homomorphisms indexed by a set of all but finitely many primes $v$ in a number field $\mathbb{K}$.
+The targets $\G_{v}$ are finite abelian groups.
+We use the following notation:\\

-\textbf{Assumptions.} \begin{enumerate} \item Let $l$ be a prime number and $(k_{1}, \ldots, k_{m})$ a sequence of nonnegative integers.
-If $P_{1}, \ldots, P_{m} \in B$ are points linearly independent over $\Z$ then there is a positive density set of primes $v$ in $F$ such that $l^{k_{i}} \parallel \mathrm{ord}_{v} P_{i}$ if $k_{i}>0$ and $l \nmid \mathrm{ord}_{v} P_{i}$ if $k_{i}=0$. \item For almost all $v$ the map $B_{\mathrm{tors}} \to B_{v}$ is injective. \end{enumerate} (For the families of groups we described above the axioms are valid, in particular Assumption \ref {o posylaniu} is fulfilled by \cite{Bar1}, Theorem 5.1 and Assumption \ref{o torsyjnych} by \cite{BGK3}, Lemma 3.11.
-The validity of the technical hypothesis \footnote{note the misprint in its formulation: $\rho(G_{F})$ should read $\rho_{l}(G_{F})$} from the first sentence of Theorem 5.1 in \cite{Bar1} is clear in the $K$-theory groups case (resp. ${R}_{F,S}^{\times}$ case) since here $\rho_{l}$ is simply one-dimensional representation given by the $(n+1)$th tensor power of cyclotomic character (resp. by cyclotomic character); in abelian varieties case it is asserted by Corollary 1 in \cite{B}.)\\